 2. By a Book.

 Where do you read?
 In your bed?
 On a La-Z-Boy?
 Outside?
 Check there.
 It’s very likely that you took your glasses off to read, especially if you’re nearsighted and are thus comfortable with images at close distances.
 If you wear reading glasses, you might have left them at this scene of the crime once you were done.
 Check there, and then check inside the book.
-Slim glasses can double as bookmarks.
+Slim reading glasses can double as bookmarks.

 3. On Your Shirt Pocket.